Tomomi Inada: Japanese Involvement in World War II

 In 2015, when Prime Minister Abe prepared the statement on 70th anniversary of the end of World War II, Inada said, "No need to express the word like remorse", "stop continuing to apologize [to China and other Asian countries]", "military invasion is not appropriate word [to express the Japanese action in Asian countries before the end of the war]".

 LGBT rights

-In 2015, Inada went against her party's traditional opposition to LGBT rights by setting up a committee within the party to discuss the matter.
+In 2016, Inada went against her party's traditional opposition to LGBT rights by setting up a committee within the party to discuss the matter.

 Zaitokukai

-Several members of the anti-Korean resident hate speech group Zaitokukai made donations to the political funding organization of Tomomi Inada between 2010 and 2012, which seems to show close ties.
+Several members of the anti-Korean resident hate speech group Zaitokukai made donations to the political funding organization of Tomomi Inada between 2010 and 2012.

 Unification Church

-After the Assassination of Shinzo Abe in July 2022 Inada Tomomi faced criticism for her participation in events from front organizations of the Unification Church (Moon sect) in 2006, 2009, and 2010.
+After the assassination of Shinzo Abe in July 2022, Inada Tomomi faced criticism over her participation in events by front organizations of the Unification Church (Moon sect) in 2006, 2009, and 2010.